AaronWatters/H5Gizmos/doc/Javascript/README.md

 FutureTimeout: Timeout expired: 5
 ```

-The timeout argument for `do`, `name`, and `component.js_init` specify time out values
-for any callback functions created during the execution of the action.

 # Declaring Dynamic Javascript

 ## `component.js_init`

+The `js_init` method executes a fragment of Javascript
+in the child context for a running component.

+The code body automatically has access to the jQuery `element`
+container for the component, and other values can be passed
+in to the evaluation using keyword parameters.

+The following example attaches a `get_font_properties` method
+to the `greeting.element`.

 ```Python
 from H5Gizmos import Html, get